the1lab/1lab/src/Cat/Displayed/Instances/Lifting.lagda.md

 # Liftings

-A category $\cE$ displayed over $\cB$ contains the same data as a functor into $\cB$, just packaged in a way that makes it easier to talk about lifting properties.
+A category $\cE$ [[displayed over|displayed category]] $\cB$ contains the same data as a functor into $\cB$, just packaged in a way that makes it easier to talk about lifting properties.
 If we take this perspective, we can start considering diagrams of functors.
-In particular, we can consider lifts of functors $F : \cJ \to \cB$, as in the following diagram:
+In particular, we can consider lifts of functors $F : \cJ \to \cB$, as in the following
+diagram:

 ~~~{.quiver}
 \begin{tikzcd}